Monday, 12 September 2016

 Speculating with Speculaas Spice

 Grandma’s Overnight Cake was a good place to start as her original recipe contains nutmeg, mixed spice and cinnamon.
-The name of this cake is exactly as it says – you leave it overnight before cooking.
-I’ve also reduced the sugar in Grandma’s original recipe to let the sweetness from the dried fruit come through.
+This cake tells you to leave it overnight before baking.
+I’ve also reduced the sugar in Grandma’s original recipe and relied on enough sweetness in the dried fruit.

 450g/1lb plain flour